 TO MAKE:

-- In a large mixing bowl, combine the spelt flour, rice flour, baking powder, salt, white pepper, whisk to mix well, then slowly pour in the water, whisk until very smooth;
+- In a large mixing bowl, combine the flour, tapioca flour, baking powder, salt, and white pepper, whisk to mix well, then add in the flax "egg" and slowly pour in the dashi while whisk the mixture until very smooth;

 - Cover the flour mixture and refrigerate for half an hour;

-- Meanwhile, finely chop the cabbage, thinly slice the shiitake mushrooms, shred the carrot, and chop the scallions and marinated ginger, take your time to chop the vegetables nice and small, if they're too chunky they'll affect the texture later;
+- Meanwhile, finely chop the cabbage, thinly slice the shiitake mushrooms, shred the carrot, take your time to chop the vegetables nice and small, if they're too chunky they'll affect the texture later;

 - When the batter is chilled, stir in all the chopped vegetables, mix till all the ingredients are well coated in the batter;

-- Heat a non-stick pan over medium heat, add a drizzle of cooking oil, add in about 1/4 of the batter mixture, form into a pancake shape about 1 inch thick, cover and cook for about 4-5 minutes;
+- Heat a non-stick pan over medium heat, add a drizzle of cooking oil, depending on your preferred size, add in either half of the batter mixture or all of them if you like an extra large and thick one like mine, form into a pancake shape, cover with the lid and cook for about 4-5 minutes;

 - Prepare the okonomiyaki sauce by mixing all the ingredients together till smooth and well combined, and make the vegan kewpie mayo or use your preferred vegan mayo;